abdulrahman-khankan/reactable/README.md

 tag any releases with breaking changes.

-**Note**: As of version 1.0.0 ownership of npm reactable package has transferred as previous owner is no longer maintaining the project.
+**Note**: As of version 1.0.0 ownership of npm reactable package has transferred and linked to this repo as previous owner is no longer maintaining the project.
 Old issues can be found [here](https://github.com/glittershark/reactable/issues).
 Feel free to submit new issues [here](https://github.com/abdulrahman-khankan/reactable/issues).
-***

 ## Table of Contents